Nicholaswogan/PhotochemPy/README.md

 ## History
 PhotochemPy is an updated version of the [Atmos](https://github.com/VirtualPlanetaryLaboratory/atmos) photochemical model, originally developed by Jim Kasting and Kevin Zahnle and further developed by many of their students and colleges.

+## Code integrity
+I regularly check for memory issues (uninitialized variables, accessing an array beyond its bounds) with the [valgrind memcheck](http://valgrind.org) tool, and make sure all errors are dealt with.